 1. Book excursions with local suppliers

 Booking with local suppliers and tour guides will enrich your experience and help support the local economy.
-If booking via your holiday company, ask your holiday rep, or at your hotel reception if the excursions use local suppliers.
+If booking via your travel company, ask your rep, or at your hotel reception if the excursions use local suppliers.
 Hire a car only if you have to, it is much more environmentally friendly to use public transport, cycle or walk to explore the area you are visiting.

 2. Book safari trips with a trained guide